SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

     ??? success "Solution"

         Pushing to a repository is similar to pulling.
-Assuming that you have already built a image called `busybox` you can push it to the repository by running:
+Assuming that you have already built an image called `busybox` you can push it to the repository by running:

         ```bash
         docker tag busybox <region>-docker.pkg.dev/<project-id>/<registry-name>/busybox:latest